Everything you need to know about King Charles Spaniels

 Dental disease

 Dental disease is common in all dogs, but it’s a particularly common health problem for King Charles Spaniels because of their short muzzle.
 This can lead to their teeth overcrowding which increases their risk of dental disease.
 Tartar builds up on their teeth, which makes gums inflamed and recede, and leads to infection and loose teeth.
 Bacteria can enter the bloodstream through diseased gums leading to kidney damage.
-Regularly brushing their teeth helps prevent tartar build up.
+Regular teeth cleaning helps prevent tartar build up.
 Your vet can give you more advice on keeping their mouths healthy.

 Eye problems